Sleeping in Airports

 7. Hug a Dog

 If you get lucky, you’ll cross paths with the airport’s trained therapy dog.
-This golden retriever visits the airport a couple times a week and loves snuggling with travellers.
+This golden retriever visits the airport several times a week and loves snuggling with travellers.

 8. Explore Miami

-Layover SightseeingWe know that it is hard to sit inside an airport for hours on end when world-class beaches, architecture, culture, and warm weather are just steps away.
+Layover SightseeingWe know it is hard to sit inside an airport for hours when world-class beaches, architecture, culture, and warm weather are just steps away.
 No one would blame you if you’d rather spend your layover working on your suntan in Miami.
-As long as you’ve got at least 6 hours between flights, this is a realistic option!
+This is a realistic option as long as you’ve got at least 6 hours between flights!

 Once you’re in the city, there’s plenty to check out.
-Locals and tourists alike flock to the sand and surf and fancy hotels that line South Beach.
+Locals and tourists flock to the sand, surf, and fancy hotels that line South Beach.
 For a more cultural experience, head to Little Havana, the center of Cuban culture in the U.S. – stroll along the main street, Calle Ocho.
-The Wynwood Arts District is becoming one of Miami’s hottest neighborhoods, and it’s not even near the ocean.
-The neighborhood is full of street murals and hip cafes and bars.
-For more ideas on what to do, check out our article on Miami Airport Layover Sightseeing.
+The Wynwood Arts District is becoming one of Miami’s hottest neighbourhoods and is not even near the ocean.
+The neighbourhood is full of street murals and hip cafes and bars.
+For more ideas on what to do, check out our Miami Airport Layover Sightseeing article.

-Be sure to leave plenty of time to get back to the airport (traffic can be very slow), pick up your bags, and process through Security for your next flight.
+Be sure to leave plenty of time to return to the airport (traffic can be prolonged), pick up your bags, and process through Security for your next flight.

 9. Get connected

 Stay connected to friends and family, update your social media accounts or surf the internet during your layover.
-Catch up with free airport WiFi – you’ll just have to cope with some advertisements.
+Catch up with free airport WiFi – you must cope with some advertisements.
 Or, upgrade for ad-free and speedier service.

 10. Sleep